-The CTSA program supports a national network of medical research institutions (called "hubs") that work together to speed the translation of research discovery into improved patient care.
-Six CTSA hubs have joined together to form the Consortium of Rural States (CORES): The University of Utah Health, the University of New Mexico Health Sciences Center, University of Kansas Medical Center, University of Kentucky, the Translational Research Institute at the University of Arkansas for Medical Sciences, and University of Iowa.
+The CTSA program supports a national network of medical research institutions that work together to speed the translation of research discovery into improved patient care.
+Eight CTSA institutions have joined together to form the Consortium of Rural States (CORES): The University of Utah Health, the University of New Mexico Health Sciences Center, University of Kansas Medical Center, University of Kentucky, the Translational Research Institute at the University of Arkansas for Medical Sciences, the University of Iowa, Dartmouth College and Penn State University.

-The purpose of this RFA is to promote multi-institutional collaboration across the CTSA consortium by funding innovative translational science research projects that involve two or more of these six CTSA institutions.
+The purpose of this request for applications (RFA) is to promote multi-institutional collaboration across the CTSA consortium by funding innovative translational science research projects that involve two or more of these eight CTSA institutions.
 This pilot program is soliciting applications from faculty members at all career levels for translational science pilot projects that will exemplify the CTSA mission of "understanding a scientific or operational principle underlying a step of the translational process with the goal of developing generalizable principles to accelerate translational research."